Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---

 #### `snapshot_page(self, file=None, allow_agent=False)`
 Save a snapshot of the document.
-Unlike `save_page`, which returns the entire, original, document, `snapshot_page` returns it as rendered.
+Unlike `save_page`, which returns the original document, `snapshot_page` returns the page as rendered.
-For instance, <link> elements are ignored and instead one large <style> element contains all of the necessary CSS information for the document.
+`<link>` elements are ignored and instead one `<style>` element contains all of the necessary CSS information for the document.
 This can be useful for saving documents for offline use.

 Parameters